social-science-data-editors/guidance/DCAS_Restricted_data.md

 ### NBER-CES Manufacturing Database

+The NBER-CES Manufactuing Database does not have an explicit license.
+It may be in the public domain, since U.S. Government employees co-created it as part of their official duties.
+Nevertheless, the database should be cited, as well as the working paper associated with it.

 The files should be cited as "[NBER-CES Manufacturing Industry Database (1958-2011)](https://www.nber.org/nberces/)".
 You should also cite the earlier working paper as documentation.
 Please cite these in the manuscript.
 As per the NBER website,

 > "We ask that this data not be forwarded on to others.
 Instead, please refer interested parties to this website."

+### TAXSIM

+[TAXSIM](https://www.nber.org/~taxsim) is maintained by Daniel Feenberg at the NBER.
+Those who use its output should probably cite Daniel Feenberg as the author.
+Note citation request on URL referenced:

+> > Feenberg, Daniel Richard, and Elizabeth Coutts, An Introduction to the TAXSIM Model, Journal of Policy Analysis and Management vol 12 no 1, Winter 1993, pages 189-194.

+> > This paper and this URL (https://www.nber.org/~taxsim) should be cited if any results from TAXSIM are circulated or published.